 Step Three: Bring On The Heat

 Next, bring on some heat.
 Once you’ve exfoliated, either use a warm washcloth pressed gently against your face, or pour some boiling water into a bowl, drape a towel around your shoulders, and hover you head above the bowl, using the towel as a tent to steam your face.
 If you want to make the whole thing even more treat-yo’self, put a drop or two of essential oils in the bowl to add a spa-like touch.
-Do this step for around five minutes, to allow the steam to open up your pores.
+Do this step for around five minutes, to allow the steam to soften your skin and make it easier to clean out your pores.

 Step Four: Get Into Your Pores